APRILIA RS660 (2021 - on) Review

 Overall ratingNext up: Ride & brakes

-Aprilia have created a new kind of sportsbike with its new RS660.
-Let’s face it, someone had to.
+The Aprilia RS 660 is a new kind of sportsbike.
+Let’s face it, someone had to build one.

 It ticks all the sportsbike boxes by being fast, exciting and feeling like a mini RSV4 superbike in the corners.
 It’s crammed with tech and looks just like a cutting-edge race rep should, but crucially it’s easy to live with.